meenaksh06/trigger.dev/README.md

 - **Realtime apps & streaming**: Move your background jobs to the foreground by subscribing to runs or streaming AI responses to your app.

 - **Observability & monitoring**: Each run has full tracing and logs.
-Configure error alerts to catch .
+Configure error alerts to catch bug fast.

 ## Key features: